Which type of crime can I get compensation for?

 Your financial situation does not affect your eligibility for an award for the injuries and losses you have experienced arising from the incident.
 However the Tribunal must ensure there is no double compensation, so where you have received social welfare benefits since the incident, these will be considered by the Tribunal in determining the award.

 In cases where compensation is being awarded to include payments in respect of loss of earnings to date or into the future, which were incurred as a result of the injuries sustained, your level of earnings to date and your projected future earnings will be taken into account by the Tribunal, as will any payments made by your employer e.g. sick pay etc.

 Are there any other criteria that could affect my chance of receiving compensation and/or the amount?

-The limitations and restrictions relating to the awarding of compensation under the Scheme are set out in paragraphs 5 to 16 and 21 of the Scheme available at
+The limitations and restrictions relating to the awarding of compensation under the Scheme are set out in paragraphs 6 & 7 and 9-15, inclusive, of the Scheme which is available here:

 How will the compensation be calculated?
 Is there a minimum/maximum amount that can be awarded?

 The current minimum level of award is €500.There is currently no maximum level of award.

 Am I expected to quote the amount in the claim form?
 If so, do I get any instructions on how to calculate it or on other aspects?